How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 Q #8 – Are you Insured?

 A question I very rarely get!
 But what if you, or a bridesmaid have a terrible reaction to a product, or if someone trips over the makeup kit and injures their leg, or what if your artist has an accident in your house?
-Does your artist have protection if something (god-forbid) goes wrong?
+Does your artist have protection if something (heaven-forbid) goes wrong?
 Many artists do not know how important it is to have public liability insurance in case something happens.
 Please don’t hesitate to ask this question, as it protects both you and your artist.

 So, In conclusion…..